Patient Support Services

 This unique program provides spiritual, religious and culturally sensitive bereavement services for families experiencing losses at any stage of pregnancy and those experiencing early infant loss – at any time following a loss.
 Women having medical terminations of pregnancy may also be referred to this program.

 Support groups are provided in English and Spanish with community-based referrals as needed.
+For additional information, visit the Perinatal Berevement Program site.

 Mount Sinai's SAVI Program has been addressing issues of sexual and domestic violence throughout New York City since 1984.